 Now that got a reaction.
 Will’s face went pink, and she avoided my eyes.
 “Sorry,” she mumbled.
 “I didn’t mean to come off like that.”

 “What, writing your number on my arm?”
 I was teasing, but underneath it, I really was flattered.
-I wasn’t used to people expressing interest in me – I’d dated two people in high school, and neither had lasted long.
-Both of them had been experimenting, which meant that when they found out how uninterested I was in sex, they moved on pretty quickly.
+I wasn’t used to people expressing interest in me—I’d dated two people in high school, and neither had lasted long.
+One of them I’d tanked all on my own, but both of them had been experimenting, which meant that when they found out how uninterested I was in sex, they moved on pretty quickly.
 I had every reason to expect Will would do the same thing, but in the meantime, I could have some fun poking at her.

 “Oh please.
 I’m seventeen.”

 “An old one.”
 Then I relented.
 “I—see your point though.
 Sorry.”
 Embarrassment crept up on me.
 Of course Will hadn’t actually been flirting with me.
 It didn’t matter how much I acted like an adult.

 (what’s wrong with you it’s not like you care when people like you anyway)

 Will glanced at me, eyes sparkling a little.
 Her gaze unfocused for a moment, then she sighed.
 “Still security guards outside.
 We’ll be here a few hours still.
 I can call Avery in a few hours.”